Which Cleric Domain and Deity Should You Choose in Baldur’s Gate 3?

 Knowledge Domain

-The Knowledge Domain is the nerdiest of them all, designed for Clerics that wish to be proficient in language and academic skills.
+The Knowledge Domain is the nerdiest of them all, designed for Clerics who wish to be proficient in language and academic skills.
 Blessings of Knowledge is its unique feature, letting you learn two additional languages at the start of the game.
 Plus, you can choose to be proficient in two of the following: Arcana, History, Nature, or Religion.
-Your proficiency bonus will be doubled to +4 for any skill checks that use the two that you choose!
+Your proficiency bonus will be doubled to +4 for any skill checks that use your chosen two!

 Here’s what progression looks like for the Knowledge Domain.